 - Accountability and Transparency.
 Our Board and our management team are committed to strong corporate governance.
 As stewards of capital, we are committed to accountability and transparency regarding our ESG efforts; - Reducing our Carbon Footprint.
-Implement sustainability upgrades at our corporate offices and our income properties to reduce our carbon footprint; - Expanding our Relationships with our Tenants through Sustainability.
+Implement sustainability upgrades at our corporate offices and our income properties to reduce our carbon footprint;

+- Expanding our Relationships with our Tenants through Sustainability.
 Implement sustainability upgrades at our properties to positively impact our tenants' operations and prospects for success; and - Our People are EPRT.
-Our diversity is our strength, creating an inclusive work environment is our culture, and all of our employees are owners, thus aligned with our fellow stockholders.

-Our ESG goals include the following:

-• Oversight.
-Maintain strong oversight and visibility over our ESG strategy and initiatives led by our independent and experienced Board, and specifically our Nominating and Corporate Governance Committee;

-- Reporting.
-Publish our Corporate Responsibility Report during the first quarter of 2024, aligned with the Sustainability Accounting Standards Board and The Financial Stability Board Task Force on Climate-related Financial Disclosure indices; - Measurement.
-Establish the carbon footprint of our portfolio, specifically our Scope 3 emissions, as we have immaterial Scope 1 and 2 emissions; - Structure.
-Continue to enhance our robust cybersecurity program including using third-party experts to facilitate our system penetration testing; - Engagement.
-Perform a survey of our tenants in 2024 to increase our understanding of their sustainability initiatives, expand our tenant engagement and understand how we can continue to contribute to our tenants' operational effectiveness; - Implementation.
+Our diversity is our strength, creating an inclusive work environment is our culture, and all of our employees are owners, thus aligned with our fellow stockholders. - Our ESG goals include the following: - Oversight.
+Maintain strong oversight and visibility over our ESG strategy and initiatives led by our independent and experienced Board, and specifically our Nominating and Corporate Governance Committee; - Reporting.
+Publish our 2024 Corporate Responsibility Report, aligned with the Sustainability Accounting Standards Board and The Financial Stability Board Task Force on Climate-related Financial Disclosure indices; - Measurement.
+Establish the carbon footprint of our portfolio, specifically our Scope 3 emissions, as we have no Scope 1 emissions and no material Scope 2 emissions; - Structure.
+Continue to enhance our cybersecurity risk management program including using third-party experts to facilitate our system penetration testing; - Implementation.
 Continue to implement energy efficiency upgrades throughout our income property portfolio; - Equity.
 Continue to invest in our employees through our various benefit programs and incentive structures that maintain our alignment with our stockholders at an employee level; - Diversity.
 Continue to ensure that diversity is at the forefront of our hiring practices and maintained as a key input to our operations; and - Inclusion.
 Maintain our annual employee survey process to ensure consistent engagement with our team and promote our understanding of our work environment and opportunities for improvement.